RyanKJ/drupal-ai/README.md

 Attention
 ---------

-Most bugs have been ironed out, holes covered, features added.
+Most bugs have been squashed, holes covered, features added.
 But this module is a work in progress.
 Please report bugs and suggestions, ok?